What is the secret to bread baking? What are the tricks to get a bread so delicious you can’t stop eating?

 I know, freshy baked warm bread tastes amazing, but trust me: a fully baked and cooled loaf will taste ten times more delicious.

 And if you want to have it warm, just reheat it on your oven for 5 minutes.

 Bonus tip: Boost the flavor using a sourdough starter

-The starter gives the right amount of sourness, and with just 1/3 of a cup I can make a bread as tasty as one I’d buy on a bakery.
+The starter gives the right amount of sourness, and with less than 1/3 of a cup I can make a loaf as tasty as one I’d buy on a bakery.

 If you still don’t have your sourdough culture and want to start one, don’t waste another minute!
 I can teach you how to make one here.